- Briefing Room

 Washington, DC 20590

-Over the past four years, Nadeau has focused significant attention on spearheading the development and administration of the Every Day Counts (EDC) initiative.
+Since 2009, Nadeau has focused significant attention on spearheading the development and administration of the Every Day Counts (EDC) initiative.
 EDC, FHWA’s signature initiative, is designed to address shortening project delivery time and accelerate the rapid deployment of innovative technology using a state based model.
 Partnering with FHWA teams across the nation on the implementation of EDC are state DOT and local partners, as well as stakeholders in the private and non-profit transportation sectors.
 EDC strategies and technologies provide state and local governments with innovative solutions that are saving time, saving money and saving lives.
 Nadeau has overseen FHWA’s work with state DOTs to make widespread use of these innovations commonplace throughout the country.
 Nadeau has also played a critical role in developing regional summits and promoting the development of State Transportation Innovation Councils that bring together representatives throughout the highway transportation community to match new technologies with current and future transportation projects and make them standard practice.

 Nadeau serves on the USDOT Freight Policy Council.
 The Council advises the Secretary on the development and implementation of MAP-21 freight policy provisions, including the National Freight Policy, advances the President’s National Export Initiative, and at the request of the Chair, makes recommendations to the Secretary regarding freight policy issues.